 This is one of the interviews in our meet-a-scientist series.

 Kaitlyn Varela is a biochemistry scientist who loves research!
 She is currently a student at the University of Texas San Antonio where she researches a compound called artemisinin.
 Artemisinin is a plant-derived chemical that can kill off malaria-causing parasites and is involved in the production of anti-malarial drugs.
-Her research on artemisinin synthesis was even adapted as an article for Science Journal for Kids, “How Does a Plant Make an Antimalarial Medicine?”.
+Her research on artemisinin synthesis was even adapted as an article for Science Journal for Kids, “How Does a Plant Make an Antimalarial Medicine?” (and also “How can we make antimalarial medicine faster?“).
 We recently had the opportunity to catch up with Kaitlyn and ask her a few questions!

 I am so excited to get to catch up with you and chat about you and your scientific research on artemisinin and plant medicine!
 Tell me a little bit about yourself.